 When it comes to ethical fashion, gold stars are often awarded to businesses that hold Fairtrade and other ethical certifications as third-party audits and on-site visits are essential in determining compliance to fair labor standards.
 However for many small businesses and artisan enterprises, certifications are both cost-prohibitive and time-prohibitive.

-Short of you visiting the artisans and homeworkers, interviewing them and eye-balling their pay slips and bank accounts, how do you really know when a handmade garment is produced fairly and without slavery or slavery-like conditions?
+Short of you visiting the artisans and homeworkers, interviewing them and eye-balling their pay slips and bank accounts (assuming they have one), how do you really know when a handmade garment is produced fairly and without slavery or slavery-like conditions?
 How can you ensure that more of the profits from the sale of the product reaches the makers?

 To put it bluntly, under these conditions, you can’t know for certain but you can get closer to certainty with a little effort.
 Here’s what to do:

 1. Check out a brand’s website for ‘ethical’ clues

 “We highly recommend that consumers visit brand websites to read more about their principles and practices relating to sourcing, supply chain mapping and social responsibility,” shares Kristin Schneider, a representative of Nest, a US-based nonprofit organisation that helps to ensure transparency and ethical compliance in artisan, handicraft and home-based workers supply chains; basically craft work that takes place outside the standard walls of a production factory.

 “Brands who are making a great effort to ensure that their supply chains support the rights and well-being of all workers, will typically talk about these efforts.
 The more transparent that a brand is in divulging its practices, the more likely it is that that brand is working towards improvement.”

 According to the organisation, a lack of transparency can be one of the biggest warning signs that a brand may not have an ethical supply chain.